Welcome to Crumbs

 BubbleMap Legend

 Any Pi wallet can generate muxed (M…) addresses.
 Crumbs only labels muxed addresses as exchanges when the base G… wallet is confirmed as a known exchange.
+The size of the bubble reflects the size of the transaction, The bigger the bubble the larger amount of pi was transfered

 Node Calculator